peterdavidfagan/ros2_rlds/README.md

 # ros2_rlds
-A package for creating robot learning datasets within the ROS ecosystem.
+A package for converting ROS 2 topic recordings to RLDS format.